 A light breakfast snack bar or bowl of cereal is okay especially if you are taking any sea sickness pills, but don’t eat the eggs and sausage special before your trip.
 The waves are gentle, but some people are affected by the rocking boat.
 The head boats have plenty of room at the fishing railing that goes completely around the boat.
 There is comfortable bench seating back from the fishing rail where you can rest and enjoy a snack or beverage.
 There is a head [restroom] onboard - one size fits all, and it is larger than the ones on most commercial airlines!

 Fishing charters are actually divided into four parts: 1.
 First you have a three-mile, 1/2 hour ride to a fishing location where perch are reported to be.
 This relaxing boat ride is a great way to begin your fishing day.
 You sit back and take in the sites of the bay and the City of Erie fading into the distance as you motor north out of Presque Isle Bay.
 2. Next comes the fishing.
 You get to bait up, lower your offering into the deep and catch some yellow perch.
 Once you get the few easy lessons from the crew and experience what a bite feels like, you will have little problem catching perch.
-If you catch the largest one for the trip you will win a t-shirt.
-There is a 30-fish limit per angler, and limits are not uncommon.
 As time passes, catching and watching others catch fish eventually turns into a good natured contest of who can catch the next one.
 This is usually followed by relaxing with a cold beverage and some snacks.
 If the kids come along, bring plenty of both!
 4. Finally, the return trip to the dock and a fish cleaning/filleting lesson along the way.